hhear/analytic-resource-library/index.md

 header:
  overlay_color: "#1F3A5F"
  overlay_filter: "0.25"
 excerpt: "A centralized, easy-to-navigate set of documentation for working with the HHEAR Data Repository."
 feature_row:
   - alt: "Getting started"
     title: "Getting Started"
-    excerpt: "What the repository contains, how to access it, and core concepts."
+    excerpt: "About the HHEAR Data Repository and links for access and core policies."
     url: /getting-started/
     btn_label: "Open"
     btn_class: "btn--primary"